jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 **b) CSRF token access for user authentication and form sending**

-a) We need two separate processes running simultaneously for our configuration to work.
+**a)** We need two separate processes running simultaneously for our configuration to work.
 For example, we can start the client's Webpack server to launch on, say, localhost:3000, and likewise, the backend Rails server can be launched on a separate port on localhost:3001.
 The client needs to communicate with our backend server, and vice-versa, so in this configuration, the user's browser would load localhost:3000, accessing all of the static client assets from our Webpack server, which in turn fetches and posts new data to and from our database at localhost:3001 as needed.

 ![](https://i.imgur.com/i0DVIjm.png)

 [Foreman](https://github.com/ddollar/foreman) is a handy gem to run multiple processes at once for this purpose.
 We can declare a Procfile in our root directory with `touch Procfile` which delcares the processes that Foreman manages.
 In our app's case, we want to be able to start and manage the web server and the api server simultaneously on different ports.

-Declaring
+Declaring...

 `web: cd client && npm start
 api: bundle exec rails s -p 3001`

 in our Procfile takes care of this.
 We can now start both servers with the command `foreman start -p 3000`.

-b) Rails uses CSRF tokens for POST requests.
+**b)** Rails uses CSRF tokens for POST requests.
 If we want to be able to do things like create new users, tasks, and monsters in our database, we probably need this functionality.
 This is taken care of automatically with Rails' form builders and action helpers, but since we're building this with React, we have no such luck.
 Luckily, there is an open source JavaScript solution called JSON Web Token (or [JWT](https://jwt.io/)) which is an open standard that stores hashed tokens in the browser to verify sessions.

 The [JWT Gem](https://github.com/jwt/ruby-jwt) is a nifty Ruby gem that takes care of the encoding and decoding of the token, in our case, allowing the backend to know that the sender of the data is in fact the one currently signed into the app.